 You need to know if a PIM implementation makes financial sense (or not).
 This cost-benefit analysis has multiple components:

-- Indirect costs: the process redesigns, training and added complexity of adding a new/additional tool to your architecture
+- Indirect costs: the process of redesigns, training, and added complexity of adding a new/additional tool to your architecture

 - Direct benefits: such as efficiency increases in personnel, increased sales, decreased return rates

-- Indirect benefits: faster time-to-market, more time for better enrichment, less errors in product information
+- Indirect benefits: faster time-to-market, more time for better enrichment, fewer errors in the product information

 Usually, the direct benefits and costs are quite clear and relatively straightforward to calculate.
 The indirect costs and benefits are a different story and much more difficult to communicate.
-Translating these indirect benefits (and costs) to a business case is one of the most difficult steps in the internal decision making process, but key to align the key decision makers.
+Translating these indirect benefits (and costs) to a business case is one of the most difficult steps in the internal decision-making process, but the key to aligning the key decision-makers.
 If you want more information, we have a whole article on the costs of PIM.

-In practice, we see that most Product Information Management systems are ROI-positive within 3 to 4 years, depending on whether you upgrade from an existing dedicated PIM (some efficiency and indirect gains) or no PIM at all (huge efficiency and indirect gains).
+In practice, we see that most Product Information Management systems are ROI-positive within 3 to 4 years.
+It, of course, depends on whether you upgrade from an existing dedicated PIM (some efficiency and indirect gains) or no PIM at all (huge efficiency and indirect gains).

-Finally, it is important to get all decision makers aligned around the decision to implement a (new) PIM.
-If you involved them in the stakeholder sessions and were able to present a positive business case, this should not be too difficult.
+Finally, it is important to get all decision-makers aligned around the decision to implement a (new) PIM.
+If you involve them in the stakeholder sessions, you will be able to present a positive business case, this should not be too difficult.

-As with most IT solutions that your colleagues will be using in their daily operations however, implementing a PIM is also a change management process with a direct impact in many processes and workflows.
-Getting everyone on board is key to ensure you reap the most benefits of a PIM implementation.
+As with most IT solutions that your colleagues will be using in their daily operations, however, implementing a solution is also a change management process with a direct impact on many processes and workflows.
+Getting everyone on board is key to ensuring you reap the most benefits of a PIM implementation.

-Since PIM solutions require a direct CAPEX investment (and with most tools being SaaS: an OPEX component as well) it is important to prove with the business case that a PIM will earn itself back, usually within 3 to 4 years.
+Since Product Information Management solutions require a direct CAPEX investment (and with most tools being SaaS: an OPEX component as well), it is important to prove with the business case that a Product Information Management will earn itself back, usually within 3 to 4 years.

 Which PIM is right for you?

-- Our In-depth PIM survey: within 15 minutes, we can gather enough data to let our algorithm decide an independent “top 5” shortlist
+- In-depth PIM survey: within 15 minutes, we can gather enough data to let our algorithm decide an independent “top 5” shortlist.

-- Our Quickscan: for small to medium sized businesses we have a specially design quickscan that determines an independent “top 3” shortlist
+- Quickscan: for small to medium-sized businesses we have a special design quick scan that determines an independent “top 3” shortlist.

-- Our Cost Calculator: if you want to determine if PIM fits this year’s budget, we have a free cost calculator as well
+- Cost Calculator: if you want to determine if PIM fits this year’s budget, we have a free cost calculator as well.